 UK - consulting actuary firm Bacon & Woodrow and US consultants Callan Associates are set to unravel their global consultancy relationship, following the announcement of the merger of Bacon & Woodrow's employee benefits practice with US group Hewitt Associates.

-Bacon & Woodrow will also be withdrawing from the Woodrow Milliman network of consultants, although the firm says it will continue to work with member firms where it is in clients’ interests and is currently seeking to build an alternative network on the continent.
+Bacon & Woodrow will also be withdrawing from the Woodrow Milliman network of consultants, although the firm says it will continue to work with member firms where it is in their client interests and is currently seeking to build an alternative network on the continent.

-Nick Fitzpatrick, a partner at Bacon & Woodrow and head of the investment consultancy practice in London comments: “Relationships are good with Callan and we are still talking about what we can do but the likely way forward is that we will have to unravel our relationship.”
+Nick Fitzpatrick, a partner at Bacon & Woodrow in London comments: "Relationships are good with Callan and we are still talking about what we can do but the likely way forward is that we will have to unravel our relationship."